seenashafai/ampify-proj1/release/README-JS.md

 How to run script: (assuming Node.JS is installed)

-1. Navigate to directory containing 'parser.js' file in the command line/terminal
+1. Navigate to directory containing `parser.js` file in the command line/terminal
-2. Execute: 'node parser.js'
+2. Execute: `node parser.js`
 3. The program runs, and the outputs are displayed in the console